-- Fund organizations that can run effective programs (can manage and administer a HUD-funded program, can operate on a reimbursement basis, have experience servicing this or a similar population) - Fund projects that reflect the Palm Beach County Housing and Homeless Alliance (HHA), the local CoC, and HUD's priorities: permanent supportive housing and serving the chronically homeless - Incentivize agencies to be members in good standing with HHA and actively input data into the HMIS system. - Ensure that funded projects are being good stewards of HUD CoC Program funding in Palm Beach County and performing to HUD and HHA's standards. - Ensure that funded projects meet HUD requirements
+- Fund organizations that can run effective programs (can manage and administer a HUD-funded program, can operate on a reimbursement basis, have experience servicing this or a similar population) - Fund projects that reflect the Palm Beach County Housing and Homeless Alliance (HHA), the local CoC, and HUD's priorities: permanent supportive housing and serving the chronically homeless - Incentivize agencies to be members in good standing with HHA and actively input data into the HMIS system. - Ensure that funded projects are being good stewards of HUD CoC Program funding in Palm Beach County and performing to HUD and HHA's standards.

 Reviewer:

 Applicant:

 Project Name:

 Project Type:

+Reviewer Signature:

-Review Signature and Date:
+Date: